How many keys are on a computer keyboard?

 Some laptop keyboards include a numeric keypad, while others do not.
 Most laptops with a 15-inch or larger screen size have a numeric keypad.
 Laptops with smaller screen sizes usually do not have a numeric keypad.

-Some computers may also have an external USB numeric keypad attached to the computer.
+Some computers may have an external USB numeric keypad device attached to the computer.
 An external USB numeric keypad can have any number of keys.
 For example, the one shown on our numeric keypad page has 31 keys.

 How many number keys are on a keyboard?